-Using Cluster Explorer
+Launching Cluster Explorer

 If dimensionality reduction parameters are chosen, biaxial plots will also be displayed with clusters overlaid on those maps.
 Click on either axis to change the parameters being plotted.
 Other display changes can be made in the “Options” tab.
-Open new biaxial plots by clicking “2D plot” in the Control Panel.
+Open new biaxial plots by clicking “2D plot” in the control panel.

 Click-and-drag the mouse over points in the profile plot to form gates around clusters.
 The “Profile Gates” section of the control panel has options for Boolean logic to select points within the plot.
 Choose “And” to highlight only the clusters that are within all of the profile plot gates.
 Choose “Not” to highlight all the clusters not present on the profile plot gates.
 Select “Clear Gates” to remove any gates drawn on the profile plot and “Restore Gates” to return them to the display.

 In the “Cluster Set” section of the control panel, the “Compare to” button will open a new window that allows comparison between different cluster sets.
-The comparison will try to match clusters that seem to contain similar populations between the two cluster sets.
+The comparison will try to match clusters (indicated by a red border) that seem to contain similar populations between the two cluster sets.
 Select one of three similarity metrics to display in the matrix from the “Options tab” (number of mutual events, Jaccard Index, or F-measure).
 The Jaccard Similarity Measure, at the top of the window, scores the degree of “overlap” between the two cluster sets on a scale from 0 to 1, with higher values indicating more overlap.
 Export values by selecting “Copy content” from the “Edit” tab, then pasting the comma-delimited values into a spreadsheet or text file.

 If you have any questions about Cluster Explorer, reach out to email@example.com.